 Nepali Folk Dances in Darjeeling

-Darjeeling has seen large immigration from all parts of Nepal over the years.
-Many clans and communities of Nepalese with their varied culture of folk songs and dances have made Darjeeling their home.
-As a result, you will find almost all such rich heritage here in Darjeeling although some have been influenced by other residents such as Tibetan Buddhists, Lepchas from Sikkim, Bhutanese and even Bengali Hindus.
+Darjeeling is home to many clans and communities of Nepalis who have varied culture of folk songs and dances.
+As a result, you will find a rich heritage here in Darjeeling although some have been influenced by other residents such as Tibetan Buddhists, Lepchas from Sikkim, Bhutanese and even Bengali Hindus.

 Maruni Naach